DataDog/documentation/content/en/tracing/api_catalog/_index.md

 The table also shows **team ownership** for the API.
 This information is inherited from the associated service's definition in the [Service Catalog][2].
 A service owner owns all of the endpoints that are connected to the service.

 To **filter the list** of endpoints or to search for a particular endpoint of interest, enter a query in the **Search** field.
 Search by service, path, or any other primary tag you wish.
 Or select a combination of facets on the left.
+Facet by the owning **service** or the **team** they belong to.

 To **scope the data** shown in the table, specify an environment, another primary tag (such as datacenter), and a time frame.